How to Expand a BPMN Sub-Process?

 Select tasks

-3. Right-click on the selection and select Form Separate Diagram Sub-Process from the popup menu.
+3. Right-click on the selected tasks and choose Form Separate Diagram Sub-Process from the context menu.

 Forming sub process diagram

-A new sub-process diagram is formed, with the three tasks moved to there:
+A new sub-process diagram will be created, and the three selected tasks will be moved into it.

 New sub process diagram formed

-If you have selected Form Same Diagram Sub-Process, a new sub-process shape will be created, containing the three tasks in-place, without creating any new business process diagram.
+If you had selected Form Same Diagram Sub-Process instead, a new sub-process shape would have been created in the same diagram, containing the three tasks, without creating a new business process diagram.